ngeiswei/chiptune-meta-player/README.md

 ./chiptune-meta-player.sh update
 ```

-If you wish to update only some formats, append then after `update`.
+If you wish to update only some formats, append them after `update`.
 For instance the following will only update `mod` and `it` files

 ```bash